Frequently Asked Questions

 Neutralize any remaining emissions

-Signatories should prioritize implementing real business changes in their operations and value chain, including energy and materials efficiency, renewable energy generation, and other low-carbon technologies to reduce their direct and indirect footprints.
-Still, getting to zero carbon by reducing all emissions is not possible for the vast majority of companies.
-For remaining emissions, Climate Pledge signatories should invest in credible nature-based and technological solutions outside of their value chain.
+Signatories should prioritize implementing real business changes in their operations and value chain, including energy and materials efficiency, renewable energy generation, and other lower-carbon technologies to reduce their direct and indirect footprints.
+Still, getting to net-zero carbon by reducing all emissions is not possible for the vast majority of companies.
+For remaining emissions, Climate Pledge signatories should invest in high-integrity nature-based and technological solutions outside of their value chain.
 The current voluntary carbon market offers many options but not all are meaningful and effective.
 The Climate Pledge supports efforts that measurably expand sequestration capacity, achieve permanent emissions removal from the atmosphere, and have an effect within the timeframe of the Pledge.

 Becoming a signatory